demisto/content-docs/content-repo/extra-docs/packs/palo-alto-networks-cortex-xdr---investigation-and-response.md

 If the verdict is set to benign, the playbook will close the incident.

+As part of this playbook, you'll receive a comprehensive layout that presents incident details, analysis, investigation findings, and the final verdict.
+Additionally, the layout offers convenient remediation buttons for quicker manual actions.

 ## Device Control Violations
 If a user connects an unauthorized device to the corporate network, such as a USB dongle or a portable hard disk drive, the connection creates an event in Cortex XDR.